Genivia/RE-flex/doc/index.md

 A matcher reads from the specified input source using its virtual method `size_t get(char *s, size_t n)` that simply returns `in.get(s, n)`, that is, the result of the `reflex::Input::get(s, n)` method of the `reflex::Input` object.
-This method can be overriden by a derived matcher class to customize reading.
+This method may be overriden by a derived matcher class to customize reading.

   Method      | Result
   ----------- | ---------------------------------------------------------------
-  `get(s, n)` | fill `s[0..n-1]` with next input, returns number of bytes read `wrap()`    | returns false (can be overriden to wrap input after EOF)
+  `get(s, n)` | fill `s[0..n-1]` with next input, returns number of bytes read `wrap()`    | returns false (may be overriden to wrap input after EOF)

 When a matcher reaches the end of input, it invokes the virtual method `wrap()` to check if more input is available.
-This method returns false by default, but this behavior can be changed by overring `wrap()` to set a new input source and return `true`, for example:
+This method returns false by default, but this behavior may be changed by overriding `wrap()` to set a new input source and return `true`, for example:

 ~~~{.cpp}
     class WrappedInputMatcher : public reflex::Matcher {